Table of Contents Show

 How Condos OperateHow Condos Operate

-When a building is built as a condo or converted into one, the developer or sponsor must provide an offering plan.
+The developer or sponsor must provide an offering plan when a building is built as a condo or converted into one.
 This must be submitted to the state attorney general’s office and outline how the building is built.
 For example, this document will detail the percentage of common elements for which each unit is responsible.
-It will also specify where a condo unit ends and the common elements begin.
+It will also specify where a condo unit ends and where the common elements begin.
 Also, they must provide other documents, including the condominium bylaws and declaration.

 Condo BoardsCondo Boards

 Unlike with co-ops, the condo board does not have the power to reject a prospective buyer, and the only way the board can head off a deal is to step in and buy the property themselves.
 Fortunately, the right of first refusal is seldom employed because it requires a vote from all other unit owners.
-Not to mention the fact that the board must come up with the money to buy the unit.
-That said, it’s not unknown to happen, and there have been some court cases that have revolved around the actions of condo boards.
+Not to mention that the board must come up with the money to buy the unit.
+That said, it’s not unknown to happen, and some court cases have revolved around condo boards’ actions.